sushniaa/DAViT/README.md

 }

-✅ Update journal name, volume, pages, and DOI once accepted.

-📄 License
+## 📄 License

 This project is licensed under the MIT License - see LICENSE for details.

-🤝 Contributions
+## 🤝 Contributions
 Contributions are welcome!
 Open an issue for bugs or feature requests
 Submit pull requests for improvements

-📚 Acknowledgements
+## 📚 Acknowledgements

-Supported by the IndiaAI Fellowship (MeitY, Govt. of India)

-Thanks to the ISIC Archive, PyTorch, and TIMM communities
+Supported by the IndiaAI Fellowship (MeitY, Govt. of India) Thanks to the ISIC Archive, PyTorch, and TIMM communities

-📬 Contact
+## 📬 Contact
 Sushmetha Sumathi Rajendran – GitHub: sushniaa
  – 📧 sush7niaa@gmail.com

 Kiranchandran H – GitHub: kiranchh08
  – 📧 kiranchandranh@gmail.com

+Vishal H - Github:
+ - 📧 vishal.harindrakumar@gmail.com

 Vishal H – 📧 vishal.harindrakumar@gmail.com